JamieBort/Portfolio-Website/administrative/README.md

     - A directory for the list of aesthetic things that need to change with the website.

+  - ./administrative/vite_directory_structure.md

+    - Temporary file for preparing to move files and directories.

 - ./assets/

   - The directory for the static resources.